Drought: A media resource guide

 Drought monitoring and forecasting

 The weekly U.S. Drought Monitor offsite link shows the extent and severity of ongoing drought, and maintains a record of drought statistics.
-As of May 31, 2022, 1.48 million square miles (or 49%) of the contiguous United States was rated in moderate to exceptional drought.
+As of April 18, 2024, 540,663 square miles or 15.02% of the contiguous United States was rated in moderate to exceptional drought.
 NOAA issues monthly and seasonal drought outlooks that give advance notice as to where drought might develop, worsen or improve in the months ahead.

 The climate-drought connection